metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_ops_definition_v1alpha1_manifest.md

 Optional:

-- `rule` (Attributes) Defines the conditions under which the operation can be executed. (see [below for nested schema](#nestedatt--spec--pre_conditions--rule))
+- `rule` (Attributes) Specifies the conditions that must be met for the operation to execute. (see [below for nested schema](#nestedatt--spec--pre_conditions--rule))

 <a id="nestedatt--spec--pre_conditions--rule"></a>
 ### Nested Schema for `spec.pre_conditions.rule`

 Required:

-- `expression` (String) Defines how the operation can be executed using a Go template expression.
-Should return either 'true' or 'false'.
-The built-in objects available for use in the expression include: - 'params': These are the input parameters. - 'cluster': This is the referenced cluster object. - 'component': This is the referenced component object.
+- `expression` (String) Specifies a Go template expression that determines how the operation can be executed.
+The return value must be either 'true' or 'false'.
+Available built-in objects that can be referenced in the expression include:  - 'params': Input parameters. - 'cluster': The referenced Cluster object. - 'component': The referenced Component object.
-- `message` (String) Reported if the rule is not matched.
+- `message` (String) Specifies the error or status message reported if the 'expression' does not evaluate to 'true'.